-Most low back pain and sciatica problems will benefit from a regular routine of hamstring stretching.
-Tightness in the hamstrings places increased stress on the low back and often aggravates or even causes some of the conditions that lead to low back pain and/or sciatica pain.
+Most people with sciatica problems will benefit from a regular routine of hamstring stretching.
+Tightness in the hamstrings places increased stress on the low back and often aggravates or even causes some of the conditions that lead to sciatica symptoms and/or low back pain.

 The hamstrings are a group of three muscles located in the back of the thigh.
 They run from the pelvis down to the knee, and help bend the knee and extend the hip.
 Because most daily activities do not stretch the hamstrings, they are often overly tight and specific stretching exercises are needed to keep them healthy and extended.

 - When doing any type of hamstring stretches, patients should avoid bouncing, which can trigger a muscle spasm.
 Instead, enter the stretch gently and hold it.